Death Bell: Plot

-A memorial is held for the students killed, then I-na is kidnapped unnoticed.
+A memorial is held for the students killed, and then I-na is kidnapped unnoticed.
 One final question is posed: whoever killed his daughter step forward and confess.
-The person in question, a now-demented Chang-wook, reveals himself and is killed by the mastermind, who turns out to be Kim.
+The person in question, a now-demented Chang-wook, reveals himself and is killed by the mastermind, who turns out to be the security guard, Mr. Kim.
 I-na is then freed by So-yeong.

 Flashbacks reveal that Kim's daughter, Kim Ji-won, worked hard to enter the elite class.
 However, the parents of the killed students bribed Chang-wook for the entrance test answers, giving them an unfair advantage.
-After being disqualified and finding out about the plot, Ji-won confronted Chang-wook and he kills her to cover up his misconduct.
+After being disqualified and finding out about the plot, Ji-won confronted Chang-wook, and offered him her silence in exchange for his help with her father’s failing business, to which Chang-wook refused, and strangled her to death when she threatened to expose him.
 Since Ji-won's death, the life of her parents fell apart as the family home was seized by loan sharks.
-Out of rage, he murdered the loan sharks and along with his wife, planned their revenge.
+Out of rage, he murdered the loan sharks and, along with his wife, planned their revenge.
 The sole witness to the incident, Beom, slowly became mad as he felt that Ji-won had been haunting him ever since.
 Kim and his wife (the woman who hung Myong-heo) find this from the cellphone of their daughters, who had been recording while being strangled, and decide to kill Chang-wook and all the students whose parents they deem responsible for their daughter's death.

 The film closes with I-na seeing that she topped the class ranking, and it is implied that Beom's attacks were due to her being possessed by Ji-won since the beginning.